mediamonks/muban/docs/dist-implementation-guide.md

 The templates are set up in such a way that:

-* All dynamic data (copy or content) that needs to be displayed on the pages, is passed from the mock json files.
+* All dynamic data (copy or content) that needs to be displayed on the pages, is passed from the mock yaml files.
 This means that everything else can be copied over as is.

 * Iteration over a list of items, or conditionally rendering something, is already present.
 This makes the intention of how templates should be used more clear than just looking at the preview